A Place to Breathe, Pray, Belong.

 Our vegetable garden is part of the Plot Against Hunger initiative.

 Here, we grow fresh produce that is donated to a local food pantry—sharing what the earth gives with neighbors in need.
-This community garden is one small way we participate in feeding others and caring for our wider community.
+This community garden is one small way we share God’s blessing by feeding others and caring for our wider community.

 Those who tend it know: seeds, soil, sun, and time—